marq24/emacberry.com/_docs/3100-emergency.md

 <i class="fa-solid fa-hand-point-up"></i> You don't have to focus on calculating your average speed.
 When not
-moving, your GPS position is jumping around (sometimes just a few meters - sometimes it can be 25 m or more - this mainly depends on from the signal quality from the satellites) - if you simply select some sor of maximum jumping distance you know from your device, then selecting some more meters than the maximum 'signal tremor' (jitter), should be safe enough.
+moving, your GPS position is jumping around (sometimes just a few meters - sometimes it can be 25 m or more - this mainly depends on from the signal quality from the satellites).
+When you add some meters to this 'signal tremor' (jitter) and then use this value ('maximum jumping distance') as _minimum travel distance_ you should be safe.

 > Personally I have configured 75 m - since moving 75 m in 5 minutes means a speed of 0.9 km/h which is doable
 > as average speed on my activities.